amsnyder/s3_demo/usgs_access.md

     c.
 Click the orange **Create bucket** button.

     d.
 Fill in the required information and create the bucket.
 Enable versioning if you would like to track versions of your data files.
-You **must** have a `wma:project_id` tag set that points to a billable project in [this list](https://code.chs.usgs.gov/ctek/assets/aws/mappings/-/blob/master/projects.yml).
+You **must** have a tag added with the *key* set to `wma:project_id` and the *value* set to a billable project in [this list](https://code.chs.usgs.gov/ctek/assets/aws/mappings/-/blob/master/projects.yml).

     e.
 After you have created your bucket, you can add any sub-directories that you want to use with the web GUI as well.
 Note: You have read/write access to all of the buckets in S3 by default, so be careful not to tamper with other users' buckets.